WHAT'S NEW by Robert L.Park Friday, 25 Aug 95 Washington, DC

 2. NASA SEES NO URGENCY IN SEARCH FOR "EARTH-CROSSING" ASTEROIDS.

-Congress got itself worked up over the asteroid threat last year and called on NASA to produce a 10-year plan to catalogue "Near Earth Objects."
+Earth Objects."
 NASA has been providing about $1M per year to locate objects in "Earth-crossing" orbits.
 At this rate it will take about a century to finish the job.
 A NASA study team headed by Eugene Shoemaker came up with a 10-year plan calling for $24M to cover the first five years and $3.5M per year thereafter.
-The Shoemaker report was delivered to the Science Committee, but NASA recommended against the new program.
-On the time scale of major asteroid impacts, a hundred years seemed to be soon enough.
+The

+3. MISSILE DEFENSE: COMPROMISE EXPECTED WHEN THE SENATE RETURNS.
 The first issue when the Senate gets back to work on 5 Sept will be an attempt to soften the Star Wars language they agreed to on the day they left (WN 11 Aug 95).
 The current language amounts to an immediate abrogation of the ABM Treaty--the compromise puts abrogation off a few years.
-Senate leaders want to give President Clinton room to back out of his threatened veto of the defense bill.
-But it's not clear that Russia would accept the compromise.
-Russia could refuse to ratify Start-2 and back out of Start-1.
+Senate leaders want to give President

-, died on Monday at 84.
-His work on collapsed stars led to the theory of "black holes."
-Subramanyan Chandrasekhar was on the University of Chicago faculty for nearly 60 years.
+University of Chicago faculty for nearly 60 years.
 A highly cultured man, he looked on physics as an aesthetic experience.

 THE AMERICAN PHYSICAL SOCIETY (Note: Opinions are the author's and are not necessarily shared by the APS, but they should be.)